Rubin (microarchitecture)

 Rubin is a microarchitecture for graphics processing units (GPUs) by Nvidia.

 Microarchitecture

-Announced at Computex in Taipei in 2024 by CEO Jensen Huang, it is named after astrophysicist Vera Rubin and will consist of a GPU named Rubin and a CPU named Vera.
+Announced at Computex in Taipei in 2024 by CEO Jensen Huang, it is named after the astrophysicist Vera Rubin and will consist of a GPU named Rubin and a CPU named Vera.
 The chips will be manufactured by TSMC using a 3 nm process and will use HBM4 memory.
-It is scheduled for mass production in late 2025 and will be available for purchase in early 2026.
-Nvidia is using its own Blackwell GPUs to accelerate the design of Vera and Rubin, as well as Rubin's successor, Feynman.
+It is scheduled for release in Q3 of 2026.
+Nvidia is using Blackwell GPUs to accelerate the design of Vera, Rubin, and Rubin's successor, Feynman.

-Rubin is stated to have 50 petaflops performance in FP4 (4-bit floating point math, often used for AI), increased from 20 petaflops in Blackwell, while Rubin Ultra will double the performance of Rubin with 100 petaflops.
+Rubin is said to have 50 sparse petaflops performance in FP4 (4-bit floating point math, often used for AI), increased from 20 petaflops in Blackwell, while Rubin Ultra will double the performance of Rubin with 100 sparse petaflops.

 Rubin Ultra

 At Nvidia GTC 2025 it was announced that Rubin will be followed by an improved Rubin Ultra architecture in 2027.
 It would be in effect two of the Rubin cores connected together.